 “Battery” means any electrical energy storage device consisting of any number of individual battery modules or cells that is used to provide tractive power to propel a battery electric or plug-in hybrid electric vehicle.

-“Propulsion-related part” means any system, component, or part that is used to refuel or recharge the vehicle, store fuel or energy for the vehicle (excluding the battery), propel the vehicle, or recover or recoup vehicle kinetic energy, including components used to control, manage, or thermally manage such propulsion-related parts.
-These parts include drive motor(s), inverter(s), converter(s), on-board charging system components, fuel cell stack components, refueling and fuel tank components, fuel cell air and fuel delivery components, regenerative braking system components, and the power electronics, electronic control units, and thermal management systems of such components and systems.
+“Propulsion-related part” means any system, component, or part whose failure will directly impede the ability to refuel or recharge the vehicle, store fuel or energy for the vehicle (excluding the battery, for purposes of this section), propel the vehicle, including delivering torque to the wheel and tire assembly excluding the wheel and tire assembly itself, or recover or recoup vehicle kinetic energy, including components used to control, manage, or thermally manage such propulsion-related parts.
+These parts include drive motor(s), wheel motor(s), inverter(s), converter(s), on-board charging system components, fuel cell stack components, refueling and fuel tank components, fuel cell air and fuel delivery components, regenerative braking system components, and the power electronics, electronic control units, and thermal management systems of such components and systems providing propulsion, thermal management, recharging and energy storage, conversion, and related diagnosis within the vehicle.
+Advanced driver assistance systems and safety-related components and systems are not considered “propulsion-related parts” for the purpose of this regulation.

 “Screened warranty claim” means a valid claim for an adjustment, inspection, repair or replacement of a specific propulsion-related part or battery within the warranty period for which the vehicle manufacturer is invoiced or solicited by a repairing agent for compensation.

-“Unscreened warranty claim” means a claim for an adjustment, inspection, repair or replacement of a specific propulsion-related part or battery within the warranty period for which the vehicle manufacturer is invoiced or solicited by a repairing agent for compensation, regardless of validity of claim.
+“Unscreened warranty claim” means a claim for an adjustment, inspection, repair or replacement of a specific propulsion-related part or battery within the warranty period for which the vehicle manufacturer is invoiced or solicited by a repairing agent for compensation, regardless of the validity of the claim.

-“Warrantable condition” means any condition of a vehicle which triggers the responsibility of the vehicle manufacturer to take corrective action pursuant to this section.

 “Warranty period” means the period of time and mileage that the vehicle or part are covered by the warranty provisions.
-The warranty period shall begin on the date the vehicle is delivered to an ultimate purchaser, or if the vehicle is first placed in service as a “demonstrator” or “company” car prior to delivery, on the date it is first placed in service.
+The warranty period shall begin on the date the vehicle is delivered to an ultimate purchaser, or if the vehicle is first placed in service as a “demonstrator” or “company” car (i.e., a vehicle owned and operated by a vehicle manufacturer or dealer) prior to delivery, on the date it is first placed in service.

 “Warranty station” means a service facility or entity authorized by the vehicle manufacturer to perform warranty repairs.
 This shall include all of the vehicle manufacturer's franchised dealerships and other entities owned, contracted, or otherwise authorized by the vehicle manufacturer to service the subject vehicles.